Kansas Initiative for Stroke Survival (KISS)

 Emergent Stroke Ready (ESR) Hospitals

-• Written emergent stroke care protocols;
+• Maintain written emergent stroke care protocols.

-• Report data through a designated reporting tool (GWTG, KISS Survey Monkey); and
+• Report stroke data through a designated reporting tool (e.g., GWTG or the KISS SurveyMonkey reporting system).

-• Provide community stroke education
+• Provide community stroke education.